 Wyoming Corner Crossing Fundraiser

-From the beginning, Wyoming BHA has stood in firm defense of the four Missouri hunters who are being wrongly and egregiously prosecuted for civil and criminal trespass for accessing public lands by "corner crossing" in Wyoming.
+From the beginning, Wyoming BHA has stood in firm defense of the four Missouri hunters who are being wrongly sued for civil trespass for accessing public lands by "corner crossing" in Wyoming.

 “Corner crossing” refers to the act of stepping from one corner of an accessible parcel of public land to the adjoining corner of an inaccessible parcel of public land.
 It’s akin to moving pieces across a checkers game board.
 Corner crossing is neither explicitly legal nor explicitly illegal in the state of Wyoming.
 It is a critical issue for BHA, however, given its implications for public access to our public lands.